AurelianSpodarec/backup-code-test_spotichip/README.md

 ## Minimum Requirements

 - Build a paginated user interface to view the subsequent categories.
-- Update the existing code to use hooks.
+- Update the existing code to use custom hooks.
 - Output the total number of pages.

 ##